Trim, County Meath: Sport

 The town is home to Meath GAA footballers including Jack Quinn, Darren Fay and Brendan Murphy.

 Trim GAA club has won the Meath Senior Football Championship on one occasion, in 1962.
 Trim is one of the two most successful teams (the other being Kilmessan) in the Meath Senior Hurling Championship, with these two clubs winning almost half of all contested county championships.

 Trim is the hometown of the former Kilmarnock association footballer Tim Clancy.
 Trim Celtic and Trim Town soccer teams are in the area.

 Other popular sports in the town and its hinterland include athletics, road cycling and river kayaking.
 The Boyne Valley Activity Centre was opened in 2011.

 Transport

 Rail

 Trim railway station opened on 26 April 1864, as part of a branch from Kilmessan to Athboy.
 It closed to passengers on 27 January 1947 and to goods traffic on 10 March 1947, but the branch remained open for livestock trains until final closure on 1 September 1954.

 Bus

 Bus Éireann operate four routes serving Trim.
-Route 111 from Athboy to Dublin operates hourly each way (more frequently at peak times), and connections to Granard and Cavan are available at Athboy.
+Route 111 from Athboy to Dublin, via Trim, operates hourly.
 There is also the less frequent 109B which also connects Trim to Dublin via Kilmessan and Dunshaughlin.
-Route 111X from Clonmellon to Dublin operates at peak times Monday to Friday.
-Route 190 from Trim to Laytown via Navan and Drogheda operates every hour each way with alternate return services continuing onto Athlone via Ballivor and Mullingar.
+Route 190 from Drogheda to Athlone via Trim operates hourly.
 Royal Breffni Tours operate a route to Dundalk Institute of Technology and Streamline Coaches operate a route to Maynooth University.

 Local Link operates the 189 service from Enfield to Navan via Longwood, Trim, Dunderry and Robinstown.
 As of September 2025, the service operates about seven times daily.